Wudidge28/MCA/README.md

 Current Datasets:

 As touched upon earlier, websites such as NintenSheet offer a large corpora of music notational and downloads, and others offer vast collections of MIDI downloads such as VGMusic.com.
 However, I was only able to identify a Kaggle User under the ‘moriano’ as using specific analysis techniques in a VGM dataset; found here: https://www.kaggle.com/moriano/video-games-dataset-exploration.
-The user utilises python and histogram to analyse his dataset which is considerably larger than the pan for my theme.
-Therefore, this makes this dataset set an explorative research process.
+The user utilises python and histograms to analyse his dataset which is considerably larger than the plan for my theme.
+Therefore, this makes this datasetan explorative research process.